 The Russian Coal Sector: Challenges and Transition Opportunities

-The project builds and enables knowledge exchange on the current and future status of coal in Russia.
-Making progress towards a low-carbon economy in Russia, the project will provide insights into the macroeconomic and social stability of coal and coal-producing regions, and will delineate pathways forward given the global, ongoing low-carbon energy transition.
+Convened by Climate Strategies, the project builds and enables knowledge exchange on the current and future status of coal in Russia.
+Focusing on progress towards a low-carbon economy in Russia, the project provides insights into the macroeconomic and social stability of coal regions, and delineates pathways forward given the global, ongoing low-carbon energy transition.

 Year: 2020 Current Project

 In many regions of the world demand for coal is set to reduce, and the Russian coal sector is now facing a dual-challenge.

 Having signed the Paris Agreement in September 2019, the Russian government must take actions to develop new strategies for coal.
 However, the government must also address risks affecting energy poverty and stability, considering their large coal-producing regions and the wide-reaching consequences of changes to coal production and export.